 - Damage to wood instruments such as guitars and pianos

-Fortunately, you can combat the effects of dry air with a whole-home humidifier.
+Fortunately, you can combat the effects of dry air with a whole-house humidifier.
 Installed directly onto your existing HVAC system, an indoor humidifier injects humidity in the form of water vapor into your home's air and distributes it through your ducts and vents.

 Our humidity control experts know how to help

 Don't let dry air compromise your comfort—or your health.
-Contact your local ARS®/Rescue Rooter® air-quality specialist today to find out more about our whole-home humidifier options.
+Contact your local ARS®/Rescue Rooter® air-quality specialist today to find out more about our residential humidifier system options.
 We live in your community, too, so we know how to deal with the humidity challenges in this area.
 We'll assess your indoor air-quality at no-cost—and guide you through all of the options and services we have to offer, all of which are always covered by our Exceptional Service Guarantee.